 Prof. Cindy Shannon

 Professor Cindy Shannon is a descendent of the Ngugi people from Moreton Island.
-In 2011, Cindy was appointed Pro-Vice-Chancellor (Indigenous Education) at The University of Queensland.
-Cindy was previously the Director of the Centre for Indigenous Health at The University of Queensland and Cindy also has an ongoing affiliation with the Institute for Urban Indigenous Health in South East Queensland.
+Until 2017, Cindy was Pro-Vice-Chancellor (Indigenous Education) at The University of Queensland.
+Cindy was previously the Director of the Centre for Indigenous Health at The University of Queensland, and has an ongoing affiliation with the Institute for Urban Indigenous Health in South East Queensland.
 Professor Shannon has been a member of the National Health and Medical Research Council and chaired its Aboriginal and Torres Strait Islander Research Advisory Committee.
 Cindy has also chaired the national Indigenous Australians’ Sexual Health Committee for the period 2001 to 2008, and from 2008 to 2012 was chair of the Queensland Ministerial Advisory Committee on AIDS, Sexual Health and Hepatitis.
 Cindy participated in the 2020 Summit as a member of the group advising on a long-term national health strategy.
 Other key appointments include Member of the Health and Hospital Fund Advisory Board, Chair of the Queensland Aboriginal and Torres Strait Islander Foundation, and CSIRO Indigenous Engagement Strategic Advisory Committee.

 Joanne Jessop joined Multicap, a high needs disability service provider, as Chief Executive Officer in 2006 and has significant leadership and senior management experience within the healthcare and human services sectors both internationally and within Australia.
 Ms Jessop has an Executive Master of Business Administration from the University of Queensland, is a graduate of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Management.
 She is an alumni of the Social Leadership Australia program, and was an inaugural member of the Queensland Independent Remuneration Tribunal.
 Ms Jessop has been a member of the NDS Queensland State Committee since 2007 and has held the role of State Chair since 2015.
 She is a member of the National Disability Services Board and a member of the NDS National Governance Committee.
 She is a current member of the Queensland Transition Advisory Group advising the Minister on the Queensland transition into the National Disability Insurance Scheme (NDIS).